sivanagendra123/-bitbucket/README.md

 #4 find accuracy
 #here we use train and test the data in dataset
 #first convert the data folder into .jar file
-#install openCV and then create file name as blur_detection.py
+#install openCV and then create file name as detect_blur.py
 #import packages tensorflow,sklearn,keras and imulits and gensim
+#classification is run as $python ml6-img_classifier.py
-#execuete code as python blur_detection.py
+#execuete code as python detect_blur.py
 # it can be trained by tensorflow
 #for that one we have to download tensorflow package
 #then train run script as